6288mani/Networking-Basics-Zero-to-Hero/README.md

 # What is IPv6?

 IPv4 produces 4 billion addresses, and the developers think that these addresses are enough, but they were wrong.
 IPv6 is the next generation of IP addresses.
 The main difference between IPv4 and IPv6 is the address size of IP addresses.
 The IPv4 is a 32-bit address, whereas IPv6 is a 128-bit hexadecimal address.
 IPv6 provides a large address space, and it contains a simple header as compared to IPv4.

+# IP Address Assignment

+  * Static IP Address - Address that are manually assigned and do not change over time.
+  * Dynamic IP Address - Addresses that are automatically assigned for a specific period of time & can change after this period is over.

 # IP Address Format